knjean26/FVM_Compound_protocol/src/test/test_sh/README.md

           "code": "..."
         }

     If the terminal shows this error `Address could not be found`, you might run out of gas.
-Run `./autogen.sh` to generate a new block every 15 minutes (by default) and repeat the create contract step once again.
+Run `./auto_block_generate.sh` to generate a new block every 15 minutes (by default) and repeat the create contract step once again.

+    Use the command

+        ./firovm-cli getbalance <your address>

+    If your wallet is still empty, you can use this command to generate to your address directly

+        ./firovm-cli generatetoaddress 200 <your address>

 3. Run `./firovm-cli getnewaddress` to create an address that will be use in test cases.
 You will need 2 address.
 One for sender and another one for receiver.